Frequently Asked Questions

 Covered California has a feature that lets you add providers (doctors, hospitals, and pediatric dentists) to your search while you shop for a health plan.

-First, enter your household information in the Shop and Compare Tool, and then answer two questions about your health care needs.
+First, enter your household information in the Shop and Compare Tool and answer questions about your health care needs.
 Then you will see a search tool that lets you select up to five providers.
 You can search for providers by name.
 Once you have made your selections, click the “View Plans” button to see the health plans available to you.
 In each plan’s description, either a green or a red icon will be displayed next to the provider’s name, indicating whether the provider is included in that health plan’s provider network.

 Before enrolling in a plan, it is always a good idea to confirm with providers that they accept your plan of choice.